 To sample another of Slovenia’s TV chefs, you’ll need to drive or taxi outside of Ljubljana to the small town of Cerkije, near the airport.
 It’s worth the trip.

-The atmosphere at Dvor Jezeršek is comfortable and relaxed, so you may not realize you are dining at one of the country’s Top 20 culinary restaurants, dedicated to the authentic tastes of Slovenia.
-The restaurant is part of a larger conference and catering complex.
+The atmosphere is comfortable and relaxed.
+So you may not realize you are dining at one of the country’s Top 20 culinary restaurants, dedicated to the authentic tastes of Slovenia.
+The restaurant is part of a larger hotel and catering complex.
+Dvor Jezeršek Brnik Hotel is a good option if you need to stay near Ljubljana Airport

 Luka Jezeršek appears on the Slovenian version of Master Chef.
-But great cooking runs in his family.
+Great cooking runs in his family.
 Yet there is nothing stuffy about this place, including the prices which are a good value for the quality.

 I enjoyed the herb soup, which had had a whole literary tradition behind it.
 The recipe dates back to Valentin Vodnik, a poet and journalist who published the first Slovene cookbook in 1799.
 My son ordered the bočnik, tender beef which I immediately recognized as the Sunday dish we used to call “stringy meat” when my mom made it.
 And the desserts are stellar.

 Dining here on a summer afternoon, you’ll share the charming patio with Slovenes celebrating special occasions as kids play happily nearby.
 Service was friendly and top-notch.
-I was pleased to see a house wine from Vina Koper, which I featured in another post.
+I was pleased to see a house wine from Vina Koper.
+Read more about their wine in this post from Koper and Izola on the tiny Slovenian coast.

 Disclosure: (I came here as an invited guest with a discount.
 The above reflects the typical experience anyone can expect.)